nanakoohashi/Statistics/Theory.md

   - **Simple Event**: Subset with a single outcome.
 E.g. The event C is rolling a 5 on the die.
 C is a simple event with a single outcome.
 ## Discrete Random Variable and their Distributions
 ### Random Variables
+A rule that assigns a number to every outcome in the sample space of an experiment.
+E.g. in the experiment of a coin toss, a random variable may assign 1 to Heads or 0 to Tails.
+A random variable is typically defined using a capital letter, such as X = 1 (H) amd X = 0 (T).